r1chardj0n3s/pycode-minecraft/README.rst

     achievement('give', 'achievement.overkill', 'Richard')
     player.giveAchievement('overkill')

-If a player activates a Python Block or Hand through the run() method using a Python Wand, then the command will be invoked by them.
-If not, the command will be invoked by the Block or Hand.
+The command will be invoked by the **runner** active for the code.
 This mostly just affects whether the player will see a chat message of the command result; but it also sets the default target of the action for commands like "achievement", "tp", and so on.

 .. _`standard Minecraft commands`: http://minecraft.gamepedia.com/Commands